DonayT/MLBMatchupXBot/README.md

 5. Submit a pull request

 ## 📝 License
+If you use or modify this code, please credit the original authors in your documentation, README, or software credits.

 This project is licensed under the MIT License - see the LICENSE file for details.